Theodore R. & Vivian M. Johnson Scholarship

 If selected, recipients must:

-- First-time recipients must participate in a Johnson Scholarship orientation.
+- First-time recipients must participate in a Johnson Scholarship orientation (first-time applicants);

-- Adhere to the minimum 2.0 cumulative grade point average requirement of this program.
+- Adhere to the minimum 2.0 cumulative grade point average requirement of this program; and

 - Apply for renewal consideration for each academic year in which you desire the award.
 Johnson Scholarship recipients may qualify for the award for up to twelve (12) semesters of undergraduate study.